Source-Alchemists/AyBorg/README.md

 ## Agents

+AyBorg's **Agents** are specially designed services for automating processes.
+Using the **AyBorg.Gateway**, they can seamlessly communicate with other areas of the application.
+These powerful tools are ideal for optimizing your workflow and can help increase your efficiency.

 ### Editor

+Our user-friendly editor makes it a breeze to program your own workflows using simple drag and drop of steps/plugins into the data flow.

 ![AgentEditor](doc/img/agent-editor.png)

 ### Work with multiple agents

+Experience unparalleled flexibility in your workflow!
+Work with as many agents as you want and distribute them across different systems.
+Thanks to seamless communication via the MQTT protocol, your creativity knows no bounds.
+Whether it's simple or complex scenarios, our agents enable you to perfectly realize your ideas!

 ![AgentOverview](doc/img/agent-overview.png)

 ### Project overview

+The project overview lays out all the projects and their current status.
+That way, you can see in a jiffy which projects have been given the green light for production.

 ![ProjectOverview](doc/img/agent-projects.png)

 ## Analytics

+Get an overview of all events at a glance, whether it's user interaction, system event, or exception.
+It is important that you can understand and control your system at all times.

 ![Analytics](doc/img/analytics.png)

 ## Audit

+In industries such as **medicine**, **pharmaceuticals**, and **food**, it is becoming increasingly important to conduct automated processes in an auditable system.
+Such a system is particularly essential in highly regulated areas such as **[FDA 21 CFR Part 11](https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfcfr/cfrsearch.cfm)**.
+AyBorg has focused on ensuring high auditability and can therefore be used in these areas as well.

 ### Create new audit report